-Aiyaz Sayed-Khaiyum is the Fijian Minister for Finance, Public Enterprises, Public Service, Communications, Trade and Tourism.
+Aiyaz Sayed-Khaiyum is the Fijian Attorney-General and the Minister for Finance, Public Enterprises, Public Service and Communications.

-Prior to his appointment as a Cabinet Minister in the FijiFirst Government, Mr Sayed-Khaiyum was the Fijian Attorney-General and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, Tourism, Industry and Trade and the Minister responsible for Elections under the Bainimarama Government, from 2007 until 2014.
+Prior to his appointment as a Cabinet Minister in the FijiFirst Government, Mr Sayed-Khaiyum was the Fijian Attorney-General and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, Tourism, Industry and Trade and the Minister responsible for Elections under the Bainimarama Government.

 Since joining the Bainimarama Government in 2007, Mr. Sayed-Khaiyum has initiated a comprehensive program to modernise Fiji’s laws, by introducing decrees in such areas as domestic violence, corporate governance and criminal code.